 Select a Grantee

 Depending on your intention, the privilege grantee is either an API key or a group of users.
-For instance, if you want to grant an application the privilege to query your Coveo index, you should create an API key with the appropriate privileges for the application to use when communicating with Coveo Cloud (see Adding and Managing API Keys).
+For instance, if you want to grant an application the privilege to query your Coveo index, you should create an API key with the appropriate privileges for the application to use when communicating with Coveo Cloud.
 Conversely, if you want to grant Coveo Cloud users certain privileges, you should opt for a group of one or more users.

 If you choose to grant privileges to a group of users, you have several options:

-- You can create a new group from scratch and grant it the desired privileges (see Create a New Group).
-This is generally the easiest and safest option.
+You can create a new group from scratch and grant it the desired privileges.
+This is the safest option, albeit the most time-consuming.

-- You can pick the unused built-in group with the privilege set closest to the desired set, and then edit these privileges to tailor them as needed (see Edit a Group).
+You can pick the unused built-in group with the privilege set closest to the desired set, and then edit these privileges to tailor them as needed.

-- You can review the privileges granted to the built-in groups and decide to use one of those groups as it is, without making any changes (see Built-In Groups).
-This is however not recommended if you want to enforce the principle of least privilege (see Principle of Least Privilege).
+You can review the privileges granted to the built-in groups and decide to use one of those groups as it is, without making any changes.
+This is however not recommended if you want to enforce the principle of least privilege.

-For users in more than one group, the highest access level granted for each domain applies (see Remark: Conflicting Access Levels).
+For users in more than one group, the highest access level granted for each domain applies in case of conflict.

 Determine the Privileges to Grant

 Once you have selected a grantee, you must determine which privileges you want to grant them.
-To do so, you should make a list of the operations the grantee should be allowed perform, the information they should be able to access, etc., and of the domains and access levels to which these actions are associated.
+To do so, you should make a list of the operations the grantee should be allowed to perform, the information they should be able to access, etc. Then associate the domains and access levels corresponding to these actions.